anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 2. If the checks fail _only_ because of an insufficient balance, the wrapper should be kept in mempool for a future play in case the funds should become available
 3. If all the checks pass validation we will include the transaction in the block to store the hash and charge the fee

 The `expiration` parameter also justifies step 2 of the previous bullet points which states that if the validity checks fail only because of an insufficient balance to pay for fees then the transaction should be kept in mempool for future execution.
 Without it, the transaction could be potentially executed at any future moment, possibly going against the mutated interests of the submitter.
-With the expiration parameter, now, the submitter commits himself to accept the execution of the transaction up to the specified block height: it's going to be his responsibility to provide a sensible value for this parameter.
+With the expiration parameter, now, the submitter commits himself to accept the execution of the transaction up to the specified time: it's going to be his responsibility to provide a sensible value for this parameter.
 Given this constraint the transaction will be kept in memepool up until the expiration (since it would become invalid after that in any case), to prevent the mempool from increasing too much in size.

 This mechanism can also be applied to another scenario.
 Suppose a transaction was not propagated to the network by a node (or a group of colluding nodes).
 Now, this tx might be valid, but it doesn't get inserted into a block.
 Without an expiration, this tx can be replayed (better, applied, since it was never executed in the first place) at a future moment in time when the submitter might not be willing to execute it anymore.